Drew-Watson-117/DecisionAlgorithmsHW3/README.md

 ## Idea

-- Fit the stock data to a lognormal distribution
+- Fit the stock data to its best distribution
+    - f distribution for stock 1, alpha distribution for stock 2
     - Each stock gets its own distribution (2 total)
 - Pull down 365 values from each distribution as the estimated prices for each stock
 - For outperforming the average of the two stocks: